grimmier378/MyUI/README.md

 **Settings** are saved Per Character in `MQDIR/Config/MyUI/Server_Name/CharName.lua` files. so if you want to duplicate one characters settings it should be easier.

+## Loading \ Unloading Modules.

+You can load and unload modules either through command line or through the GUI.

+When loading a Module we first close any existing versions of the same script running as a standalone.

 ## Adding more Modules (scripts)

 This is possible and I will add documentation for it soon...